The Equity crew predicts what’s to come in 2021 – TechCrunch

 As always, this episode is in good fun.
 If you don’t agree with we think is up ahead, that’s fine.
 You’re probably right.
 But we’re nothing if not up for a challenge, so we kept the tradition alive this year.

 This is the last Equity episode of 2020.
-And while we can’t tell you yet what our plans are for 2021, we can say — nay, project — that there are a lot of fun and big things coming for Equity.
+While we can’t tell you yet what our plans are for 2021, we can say — nay, project — that there are a lot of fun and big things coming for Equity.
 We’re planning our busiest year ever, by far.

 And with that, we’re out of here.
 Thanks for several million downloads this year, our biggest annum to date.